 How To Make Lapin á la Kriek

 After butchering your rabbit place all the meat pieces in a pot or Dutch oven.
+I find my Emile Henry stewpot to be absolutely perfect for this recipe.
 Pour over 500 ml of Kriek beer.
 This is a sour cherry lambic style beer that you can find easily in Europe, or at quality liquor stores around the world.
 It makes sense that when cooking a traditional Belgian dish, the main ingredient will be Belgian.

 To the pot add a teaspoon of salt, a teaspoon of freshly cracked black pepper, one cinnamon stick flaked apart (real ceylon cinnamon, not the fake hard as a rock cinnamon you can’t rip like paper), a teaspoon of cumin, 2 bay leaves, and six cloves of garlic peeled and halved.